-Don’t rush to get the word out.
+Don’t rush to get the word out about.
 Be intentional.

 To be silent is to be complicit and people as well as companies are feeling the pressure to post, share and get their message out.
 While companies are responsible for taking a stance in support of this movement, it must be done with integrity and vigor.
 And as our examples of brands speaking up prove, this will come more organically for some than it will for others.
 This isn’t the first time Nike has backed protesting against racial inequality and police brutality.
 And for L’Oréal Paris, its history also impacted the brand’s recent support.

 When crafting messaging and a strategy to align your company with this cause, be sure to keep the following in mind:

 - Be consistent with your values.
 Take a look at your company’s leadership, history, diversity and make sure that any messaging aligns with your company’s values and culture.
 And if your intentions don’t measure up, take a step back and work to address that internally.

 - Don’t make it about you.
 Speak up because it’s the right thing to do, not because it’s what your customers or followers want from you or because you want recognition.

 It’s not enough to condemn racism.
 Take action.